 Deficiencies in Plants

-Now that we know about various shades of green in a garden, let’s play a game!
+Now that we know about the various shades of green in a garden, let’s play a game!
 You already know everything there is to know.
-Look around you and observe as many leaves as you can and start categorizing plants according to their age!
+Look around you and observe as many leaves as you can and start categorizing those plants according to their age!